vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Acting of one’s own free will is explained as considering that whatever the *sādhaka* wishes, he must consider permitted.
 To realize the unity of I \( *ahanta* , I-ness\) and this \( *idantā* , objectivity\) is to realize the truth of nonduality.

-Amṛ tānanda quotes a stanza of the *Vijñānabhairava* which we may attempt to render as follows: “Because of the blossoming of the bliss
+Amṛtānanda quotes a stanza of the *Vijñānabhairava* which we may attempt to render as follows: “Because of the blossoming of the bliss

 160
 arising from the pleasure of eating and drinking, one is to fuse mentally with the perfection of this joy; one will then identify with the supreme bliss.”